What Is Transpersonal Therapy

 – Carl Jung

 At the Existential, Transpersonal, and Gestalt Therapy Centre we particularly therapeutically influenced by the work of Carl Jung, Martin Buber, Stanislav Grof, William James, Roberto Assagioli, Victor Frankl, Abraham Maslow, Stanley Krippner, Charles Tart, Rollo May, Irvin Yalom, Fritz Perls, Ernesto Spinelli, James Bugental, and Kirk Schneider, and the ancient wisdom of shamanism.

 In conclusion, at the heart of a Transpersonal Psychotherapy practice is integration of time honoured spiritual wisdom practices and experiences, with the latest science of consciousness, the unconscious, and psychology.
 Transpersonal Psychotherapy is a holistic encompassing approach to our humanity.
 It respects the multifaceted aspects of our experiences, many of which some people find difficult to speak about in conventional psychological therapy.
-A trained Transpersonal Therapist can offer a facilitated exploration of your essential nature and broader consciousness and spiritual experiences with a deep understanding, and without judgement.
+Our professionally trained Transpersonal Therapists can offer a facilitated exploration of your essential nature, your broader consciousness and spiritual experiences with a deep understanding, integration, and without judgement.

 “Meaning In Life is limited and unsustainable without

 reaching out for something greater and higher than self interest”

 – Paul T. P. Wong

 Buber, M. (1970).
 I and thou (W. Kaufmann, Trans.)
 New York: Scribner’s.